snoplus/data-flow-documentation/getting_started/elements/shifting_checklist.md

   Click [here](https://voms.gridpp.ac.uk:8443/voms/snoplus.snolab.ca/home/login.action) for membership approvement.
   Links will also be included in the email, you must be the admin first before doing above actions

-* Production or reprocessing request
+* Production requests

-  You may receive production or reprocessing requests like the following:
+  You may receive production request like the following:
   ```
   Production Request for:
   Rat Version: 6.18.9